wso2/observability-resources/README.md

 reporterFlushInterval=2000
 reporterBufferSize=1000
 ```
-Final Kubernetes deployment file for Ballerina program would look like the below (`files/shipments-config.toml` is the toml file created in step 2):
+Once updated, Kubernetes deployment file for Ballerina program would look like the below (`files/shipments-config.toml` is the toml file created in step 2):
 ```
 ---
 apiVersion: "v1"